 In Lathimos' latest feature, The Killing of a Sacred Deer, the director's unnervingly off-key dialog is not as thematically pertinent as it is in his other works.
 There is not much subtext to the film's verbal inelegance, beyond the routine observation that social interactions are detached and vacuous in the modern world.
 (In this, Killing bears some resemblance to David Cronenberg's icier features, such as Crash and Cosmopolis.)
 However, the film's distinctive Lathimos speech patterns – characterized by emotional blankness and perfunctory line deliveries – engender a forceful mood of skin-crawling unease.
 That atmosphere is an essential component of Killing, which represents the Greek film maker's first plunge into full-fledged horror, albeit a fittingly arid and chilly stripe of arthouse horror.

-Straightaway, the viewer is put on edge, as the camera follows along with surgeon Dr. Steven Murphy (Colin Farrell) and anesthesiologist Matthew (Bill Camp) during their post-op trek down a long hospital hallway.
+Straightaway, the viewer is put on edge, as the camera follows surgeon Dr. Steven Murphy (Colin Farrell) and anesthesiologist Matthew (Bill Camp) during their post-op trek down a long hospital hallway.
 The keening, modernist score – plainly intended to evoke Stanley Kubrick's films – is more than sufficient to raise the viewer's hackles.
 However, something about the otherwise banal conversation between the two men is decidedly off.
 Steven inquires about Matthew's watch, under the pretense that he is looking to replace his own timepiece, but the surgeon's words sound rehearsed, like the clipped, practiced statements of a man giving a deposition.
 Steven is being less than truthful with his colleague: The watch he eventually purchases is for Martin (Barry Keoghan), an adolescent boy with an initially ambiguous relationship to the surgeon.

 This mild deception is not particularly salient to the plot, beyond necessitating an awkward lie when Martin later drops in on Steven at the hospital.
 The dishonesty is revealing, however, as it establishes that there is something vaguely embarrassing about Steven's friendship with the boy.
 It's an impression that is further reinforced by the illicit vibe of their meetings, which occur over lunch at greasy spoons and during idle walks along the waterfront.
 The surgeon's manner with Martin is paternal, yet somehow self-consciously anxious, as if he were doing something questionable simply by being seen in public with the boy.